fedeit/Open-Certificates/README.md

 - A type, recipient, date, description and signature to display in the info section or in the certificate area.
 - A sponsor parameter (optional) containing the image href link.
 If specificed, this logo will be displayed to the right of the orgLogo (defined in part 1).
 - The date is simply treated as a string, therefore there is no need for specific formatting.
+- Make sure the JSON file is formatted correctly meaning it should be a dictionary of dictionaries.
+Between two dictionary objects, remember you must put a comma.

+### Demo
 Try out the demo at: https://open-certificate-demo.netlify.app/wYgaaTEsQO

+### Pros of using this platform
 Some pros of using this platform:
+- Simple, no external packages, just React.
 - No need for a server, you can host unlimited for free on Netlify
 - No need to use an API or Database for a small number of certificates
 - Setup in just a few minutes

+### Suggested way to deploy it
+The easiest way to use this project for free is probably to:
+1. Setup a Netlify account
+2. Connect a Netlify site with a fork/clone of this repository
+3. Setup CI on Netlify (remember the netlify.yaml file)
+4. Each time you want to add a certificate, simply modify the certs.json file, and push to GitHub.
+The CI pipeline will make Netlify redeploy automatically with the new certificate.